icons8/lunacy-docs/docs/release-notes/index.md

 ### Improvements

-* Now you can toggle the suggestions panel using the Ctrl+Space shortcut or the bulb button in the action bar.
+* Now you can toggle the suggestions panel using the `Ctrl+Space` shortcut or the bulb button in the action bar.
 * The ability to globally set icons color and size was removed.
 Now you can apply colors (tints) to icons individually through the suggestions panel.
 * Now symbol instances can have different states (hovered, pressed, etc.)
 * Added the Swap at Original Size option to the symbol settings in the Inspector.
 With this option enabled (default), when you swap a symbol, the selected instance will resize to fit the original size of the new symbol.
 * The license pop-up window will no longer disturb you.
 Now license proposals appear in the suggestions panel.
 * The Code panel tab is no longer available in the Inspector.
-To display the panel, use the View menu, context menu or the F4 hotkey.
+To display the panel, use the View menu, context menu or the `F4` hotkey.
 * Search fields improvements.
 Now all content filters appear in the search fields.
 * Tips on working in Lunacy now appear in the right panel when no object is selected.
 * Now you can copy-paste text and layer styles between open documents.
 * The Convert to Outlines feature now supports combined glyphs.
 * Now you can rename your projects right on the file tabs panel.
-Just double-click the project tab, enter a new name and press Enter.
+Just double-click the project tab, enter a new name and press `Enter`.
 * IME Text input improvements.
 Chinese and Korean now work fine.
 Input in other languages will perform a lot better.
 * New icon for .sketch files association in the Windows Explorer
 * Improved performance of the .sketch file opening and saving procedures.